vikrishms/sampleapp/README.md

 **Project Usage Documentation**

-This documentation provides instructions on how to use the Node.js sample project available at [https://github.com/vikrishintegrattion/nodejssample](https://github.com/vikrishintegrattion/nodejssample).
+This documentation provides instructions on how to use the Node.js sample project.
 This project is a command-line application that interacts with the GitHub API and PostgreSQL database to fetch and store user information.

 **Prerequisites:**
 - Node.js and npm installed on your machine.